Spaceman (comics): Development

 Azzarello got the initial inspiration for the series from a conversation he had in a bar with a bioengineering professor from Northwestern University about the possibility of traveling to Mars.
 The engineer told him that it was currently impossible, because the human skeletal structure could not withstand that much time in space.
 When Azzarello suggested that children be bioengineered to have thicker bones, he conceived Orson, the main character of the series, and then began to build a world around him.
 In preparation for the series, Azzarello spent years doing research.

 According to Azzarello, he first invited Risso to work with him on Spaceman, and three other stories he was planning to pitch, when the two were talking in a New York bar, probably during a farewell party for 100 Bullets.
 Risso immediately agreed, and all four stories were accepted when Azzarello pitched the ideas to a Vertigo representative.
 Spaceman is the first to be released.

 Publication and credits

 An eight-page prelude to Spaceman was included in Strange Adventures #1, released by Vertigo on May 25, 2011.
 Spaceman #1 was later released by Vertigo on October 26.
 The first issue sold for $1.

 Spaceman features coloring by Patricia Mulvihill and Giulia Brusco, lettering by Clem Robins, and cover artwork by Dave Johnson.
-Both Mulvihill and Johnson previously worked on 100 Bullets.
+Johnson, Mulvihill and Robins all previously worked with Azzarello and Risso on 100 Bullets.